juanlabrin/nodejs-shell-commands/README.md

 # node-shell-commands
-NodeJs Commands Shells to use in ExpressJS or from NPM
+NodeJS Commands Shells to use in ExpressJS or from NPM.